Dedre Gentner: Works

 She is a leading researcher in the study of analogical reasoning.
 She developed the structure-mapping theory of analogy and similarity, which has wide application.
 As her APA Distinguished Scientific Contribution Award citation (2016) states: “For achievements in research and theory in cognitive psychology and cognitive development, especially for developing the structure-mapping theory of analogy and similarity, for highlighting and elucidating analogy as a central learning mechanism and for describing and explaining the development and role of relational language.
 These ideas are vital underpinnings of a science of learning, fostering the creation of powerful learning tools that build on foundational human thinking skills and enabling new insights into human development.”
 Her work on structure-mapping theory was foundational for the development of the structure mapping engine by Ken Forbus.
 This involves the mapping of knowledge from one domain into another or from the base to the target for the purpose of guiding reasoning, to develop conjectures, and to generalize experiences into abstract schema.
 Gentner also maintained that this theory of analogy can be used to model other subprocesses in analogical reasoning.
 She also coined the kind world hypothesis, claiming that superficial properties usually tell a lot about the structural features of the object: "If something looks like a tiger, it probably is a tiger".
-For this reason, she argued that due to the environment in which humans have evolved, risk avoidance became a top priority so that the cost of missing a truly deep analogy is preferable to the risk of overlooking a real danger.
+For this reason, she argued that due to the environment in which humans have evolved, risk avoidance became a top priority, so that while overlooking a deep analogy may be unfortunate, overlooking a real danger may be catastrophic.

 Gentner has contributed in developing a sophisticated model of analogy use - the manner in which new situations are dealt with through adaptation based on previous experiences or similar situations that transpired in the past.

 Gentner's contributions to cognitive theory are in three arenas: analogy (including similarity and metaphor); language development; and interactions between language and cognition.